rtimmons/smarthome/setup.md

 # echo "dtoverlay=dwc2" >> /Volumes/boot/config.txt
 ```

-Unmount, plug card into rpi, and connect to your router using the handy ethernet cable.
+Unmount, plug card into rpi, and connect to your router using an ethernet cable.

 Then plug in power to rpi.
 Takes about 30 seconds to boot up.
 There's no obvious indicator when it's done booting other than that the next step doesn't timeout trying to find the host.

 Then enable passwordless SSH: